Kieran7741/ExperimentingWithMicroPython/README.md

 # Experimenting with MicroPython on the ESP32

-Python is my main programing language and I also want to play around embedded devices.
-MicroPython is therefore the perfect starting point.
-I have previously messed around with Arduinos while in college but disliked the `C` syntax.

 The aim for this repo is to document my experimentation with MicroPython and hopefully create some cool projects.

 Make sure to clone this repo: `git clone https://github.com/Kieran7741/ExperimentingWithMicroPython.git`